Anandakrishnan21/Novel-Nest/README.md

 ## Overview

-Welcome to Novel Nest, the ultimate online haven for book enthusiasts!
+Welcome to Novel Nest, the ultimate online heaven for book enthusiasts!
 At Novel Nest, we provide a platform where you can discover, share, and discuss the most captivating novels you've ever encountered.
 Whether you're an avid reader looking to connect with fellow bookworms or a writer seeking inspiration, Novel Nest is the place for you.

 ### Screenshot